Skip to main content Skip to navigation Skip to footer

 12.4 activation

-Machine activation management
+Machine slot management

 status

-Show machine activation status for one machine
+Show machine slot status for one machine

 rdc subscription activation status [options]